8 Facts About Incarcerated and Wrongfully Convicted Women You Should Know

 6. More than a quarter of female exonerees were wrongly convicted of harming a child in their care.

 About 28% of female exonerees were convicted of crimes in which the victim was a child, according to data from the National Registry of Exonerations.

 These include nine women who were convicted of shaking a baby to death.
 Thousands of people have been accused, and many convicted, of harming children by violently shaking them and causing a condition known as Abusive Head Trauma (previously referred to as “shaken baby syndrome”).
 However, scientists and medical experts have said the three symptoms used to diagnose Abusive Head Trauma — diffuse brain swelling, subdural hemorrhage and retinal hemorrhages — can all result from many other causes, including diseases, falling at home, and even the birthing process, and that the concept of “shaken baby syndrome” has never been validated.

 7. Only 13 women have been exonerated with the help of DNA evidence.

 DNA evidence was central to proving the innocence of five of these women, and helped to prove the innocence of the eight other women together with other essential factors, according to data from the National Registry of Exonerations.

 The number of women exonerated with the help of DNA evidence is significantly lower than the number of men exonerated by DNA evidence — more than 300 — in large part because of the types of crimes of which women tend to be convicted.
 More men are convicted of crimes like rape and murder, in which more DNA evidence is likely to be left behind, than women.

 Errors in forensic testing, information based on unreliable or unproven forensic methods, fraudulent information or evidence, and forensic information presented with exaggerated and misleading confidence can all contribute to wrongful convictions.
-Such factors contributed to the wrongful convictions of these 84 women, whose convictions have been overturned over the last three decades.
+Such factors contributed to the wrongful convictions of at least 94 women, whose convictions have been overturned over the last three decades.